dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 The analyzer produces this diagnostic when an import directive is found that is the same as an import before it in the file.
-The second import doesn’t add value and should be removed.
+The second import doesn't add value and should be removed.

 #### Example